Syria takes swipe at U.S. support for "terrorists"

 "Unfortunately these countries call this technology a non-lethal weapon," he said.

-President Barack Obama's administration has said it is giving the Syrian opposition logistical and communications help, but it has shied away from providing arms, in part out of concern about the rebels' organization.
+President Barack Obama's administration has said it is giving the Syrian opposition logistical and communications help, but it has shied away from providing arms, in part out of concern about the rebels' organisation.

 Rebel forces attacked Syria's main court in central Damascus on Thursday, and dozens of wrecked and burning cars were strewn over a car park used by lawyers and judges.